yihui/yihui.org/content/en/2022-05-11-tinytex-changes.md

 build and install TinyTeX, and also easier to manage future contributions to this project.

-In theory, this should not affect anyone, because Github will automatically redirect the old links to the new ones, including links to the precompiled TinyTeX binaries in Github Releases.
+In theory, this should not affect anyone, because GitHub will automatically redirect the old links to the new ones, including links to the precompiled TinyTeX binaries in GitHub Releases.
 Anyway, I want to announce this in advance so that you can be better prepared.
 If you run into any problems with installing TinyTeX next week, please do us a favor [file a report](https://github.com/rstudio/tinytex/issues) immediately.
 Thanks!